 With proliferating encryption, network management faces new challenges.
 One such challenge is the delivery of application awareness.
-With encryption, deep packet inspection (DPI), which is often used to identify underlying applications, must engage more advanced techniques to deliver this visibility.
+With encryption, deep packet inspection (DPI), which is often used to identify underlying applications, must engage more advanced techniques to deliver this application visibility.

 First packet classification

-FPC by DPI utilizes caching, a method in which data from prior classifications is made readily available in the application cache and is matched against the first packet of a flow to identify the underlying application instantaneously.
+First packet classification utilizes caching, a method in which data from prior classifications is made readily available in the application cache and is matched against the first packet of a flow to identify the underlying application instantaneously.
 There are two types of caching – DNS caching and service caching.
 DNS caching reads the hostname from the domain name system (DNS) query and stores the provided IP addresses from the corresponding DNS response.
 Service caching, on the other hand, identifies a packet’s underlying application or service through the DPI engine and then caches its IP address with the corresponding application or service.
 Any packet with the same IP address is immediately recognized and no longer requires processing through additional DPI algorithms.

 Newer encryption technologies

 Newer encryption technologies, such as TLS 1.3, DNS over HTTPs (DOH) and DNS over TLS, unfortunately limit DNS caching as the relationship between IP addresses and their respective domain names and applications becomes impossible to establish, resulting in limited cache information.
 DPI software, which is able to identify traffic encrypted with more commonly used encryption technologies, for example, HTTPs, TLS 1.2 and SSL, will no longer be able to do so for future encrypted traffic.
 This will inevitably result in First Packet Inspection becoming ineffective, or not applicable altogether, especially when two or more of these new encryption technologies are used.